 When Farmer Focus visits a farm, we show the farmers what the images and videos look like so they are confident in how we advocate for them.

-Collaboration with the CEO
+Collaboration with the Chairman

 When your name is Livengood and you live on Morning Light Lane, chances are, you should be farming.